Wroxham: The Broad

 Wroxham Broad lies about one mile downstream from Wroxham Bridge.
 The broad has an area of 34.4 hectares and a mean depth of 1.3 metres.
 It lies to the west of the Bure, with two navigable openings between river and broad.
 The broad is popular for sailing and is the home of the Norfolk Broads Yacht Club.
 It is also an important habitat for broadland flora and fauna.
 Between 2000 and 2005, the island between the two channels linking Wroxham Broad to the Bure underwent restoration to stop erosion and improve the island's ecology, which had become degraded.
 The project was a joint initiative involving the Broads Authority, Norfolk Broads Yacht Club, and the local landowner, Trafford Estates.
 Scrub was cleared and a stretch of piling installed, allowing sedge, reed, and rush to grow back.
-By 2005 it was reported that more birds, including kingfishers, were nesting on the island and the rare Cetti's warbler was often spotted.
-Greater numbers of ducks, including pochard and tufted ducks, now wintered nearby and there was a greater profusion of wild flowers and marsh flora including orchids.
+By 2005 it was reported that more birds, including kingfishers, were nesting on the island and the Cetti's warbler was often spotted.
+Greater numbers of ducks, including pochard and tufted duck, now wintered nearby and there was a greater profusion of wild flowers and marsh flora including orchids.
 During the course of the work in 2004, volunteers came across an unexploded Second World War hand grenade in the dredgings, which was exploded by an army bomb disposal team.

-'Capital of the Broads'
+Capital of the Broads

-Wroxham is often called the 'Capital of the Broads', an accolade that may with some merit be challenged by Hoveton, where the majority of local businesses and boatyards are situated, and the first centre on the Broads for boating holidays and excursions from the late nineteenth century when expansion of the rail network had made access to the area easier.
+Wroxham is often called the Capital of the Broads, an accolade that may, with some merit, be challenged by Hoveton, where the majority of local businesses and boatyards are situated; it has been the primary centre on the Broads for boating holidays and excursions from the late nineteenth century, when expansion of the rail network had made access to the area easier.

 The East Norfolk Railway arrived in Wroxham and Hoveton between 1874 and 1876.
 John Loynes, regarded as the father of the Broadland holiday business, started the first boat hire firm on the Broads of Wroxham where he moved the business he had started in Norwich in 1878.